Approximation Error of the Burst Approximation for a Stochastic Gene Expression Model: Introduction

 Proposing stochastic gene expression models is straightforward.
-However, it has long been believed that complete gene expression models are analytically intractable.
-The simplest two-stage model is analyzed in the classic paper \cite{Analyticaldistributionsstochastic2008Proc.Natl.Acad.Sci.U.S.A.}.
-In the two-stage model, mRNA molecules are continuously produced according to a Poisson process, and translation, hydrolysis of mRNA, and hydrolysis of protein all occur as memoryless, single-step reactions.
-Surprisingly, in this toy model, analytical distribution of protein copy number is infeasible, since the expression of the generating function contains an incomplete gamma function that cannot be reduced \cite{Analyticaldistributionsstochastic2008Proc.Natl.Acad.Sci.U.S.A.}.
-Afterwards, very few studies focus on the complete gene expression models.
-Thereby, existing results about stochastic gene expression models are confined to low-order moments of several toy models \cite{Modelsstochasticgene2005Phys.LifeRev.}.
+The simplest two-stage model is analyzed in \cite{AnalyticalDistributionsStochastic2008}.
+In the two-stage model, mRNA molecules are continuously produced according to a Poisson process, and translation, hydrolysis of mRNA, and hydrolysis of protein all occur as memoryless single-step reactions.
+Using the generating function method and the method of characteristics for solving linear partial differential equations, the authors of \cite{AnalyticalDistributionsStochastic2008} obtain a formal analytical expression of the generating function.
+However, the expression of the generating function contains an incomplete gamma function that cannot be reduced, and an analytical expression for the protein copy number distribution is infeasible \cite{AnalyticalDistributionsStochastic2008}.
+For a long time, results on stochastic gene expression models are largely confined to low-order moments of several toy models \cite{ModelsStochasticGene2005}.
+In \cite{ExactDistributionsFull2017}, the binomial moment method \cite{BinomialMomentEquations2011,StochasticAnalysisComplex2012,MomentconvergenceMethodStochastic2016} is first applied to a full gene expression model with two gene states.
+Both recurrence relations for binomial moments and analytical expressions for low-order moments are provided \cite{ExactDistributionsFull2017}.
+Similar methodology is also used to study a full gene expression model with multiple active and inactive gene states \cite{InfluenceComplexPromoter2019}.
+Related work also includes \cite{StationarityInferenceMultistate2022}.